 If you have bad credit you should find out exactly what’s in your credit file to know where you stand.
-You can order a copy of your credit file for free once each year, which takes 10 days to be delivered.
-You can pay a fee to have it delivered sooner.
+You can check your full credit report and credit score for free with finder and track your credit position in your account.
 Once you have your credit file you can go through each listing to ensure they are accurate and to see what your situation is.

 If you have defaults and other similar negative listings on your file you still have options for finance: